Patient Safety Reassurance & Instructions

 What to expect when making an appointment and arriving to an appointment:

 - Prior to making an appointment, you will be asked a series of screening questions.
 You will be asked these questions again upon confirming your appointment and when you arrive for your appointment (see attached Patient Covid Form).
 If you answer “yes” to any of the questions, we will not be able to provide care until you seek advice from your medical provider or by following the instructions given to you by one of our providers.

 - Upon arrival, please park your vehicle in the front of the building outside of the front door and call our office to inform us of your arrival.
 A member of the reception team will greet you at the front door.
 A mask must be worn prior to entering and if you do not have a mask, one will be provided for you.
 Your temperature will be taken and if it is normal (<100.5) and if you are able to answer “no” to all of the screening questions, you will be granted access to the building after cleansing your hands with hand sanitizer.
 If it is necessary for an escort to accompany you to your appointment, they will go through the same process.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

-- We will do our best to allow great time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.
+- We will do our best to allow adequate time between patients to reduce waiting times for you as well as to reduce the number of patients in the reception area at any one time.